Lej77/firefox-session-ui/README.md

 Alternatively you can use the web version at <https://lej77.github.io/firefox-session-ui/>.

-To use the app you need to browse and select a Firefox sessionstore file usually stored inside your Firefox profile directory and named `sessionstore.jsonlz4` (when Firefox has exited gracefully) or `sessionstore-backups/recovery.jsonlz4`  (when Firefox is still running).
+To use the app you need to browse and select a Firefox sessionstore file.
+These are usually stored inside your Firefox profile directory and named `sessionstore.jsonlz4` (when Firefox has exited gracefully) or `sessionstore-backups/recovery.jsonlz4`  (when Firefox is still running).
 The desktop application has a helpful "Wizard" button that helps with finding the sessionstore file.

 Useful links about Firefox's sessionstore file: